- Home/

 Frequently Asked Questions

-Here are some common questions and answers about vhd file conversions ask by our users on RunConvert.com.
+Here are some common questions and answers about vhd and zip file conversions asked by our users on RunConvert.com.

 Frequently Asked Questions

-Q: Can I convert archives directly from a cloud storage service?
+Q: Can I convert a file from a password-protected ZIP file?

 What is VHD (Virtual Hard Disk)?